cooldarkdryplace/lowstock/README.md

 # Electric Borneo Cat - Low stock notifier

+Disclaimer:
+The term 'Etsy' is a trademark of Etsy, Inc. This application uses the Etsy API but is not endorsed or certified by Etsy, Inc.

 ## TL;DR

 You have an Etsy shop, and you do not want to miss when a listing goes out of stock?